Heritage Financial Corporation (HFWA) — Fair Value Analysis

 Is HFWA overvalued or undervalued right now?

 Based on our Monte Carlo simulations, HFWA is overvalued.
-Its median fair value (P50) of $20.10 is significantly below the current trading price of $27.17.
+Its median fair value (P50) is $25.03, which is below the current market price of $29.70.

 What is the bear case and bull case for HFWA?

-The full Monte Carlo distribution, including bear (P10) and bull (P90) targets, plus the probability of upside from the current price, is available with a free FairCurve account.
-We do not provide specific dollar values for these scenarios here.
+The full Monte Carlo distribution, including bear (P10) and bull (P90) targets, plus the probability of upside, is available with a free FairCurve account.
+We do not provide specific dollar values here.

 How does FairCurve calculate HFWA's fair value?

-FairCurve calculates HFWA's fair value using Monte Carlo simulations, running thousands of forward-looking scenarios to determine a probabilistic range of potential intrinsic values for the company.
+FairCurve calculates HFWA's fair value using Monte Carlo simulations that model thousands of forward scenarios to determine a probabilistic range of intrinsic values.
+We do not use specific multiples or anchors in this answer.

 How can I track HFWA's fair value as it changes?

-You can add HFWA to a free FairCurve watchlist to receive daily fair-value updates and instant re-valuations when new earnings or significant company fundamentals are released.
+You can add HFWA to a free FairCurve watchlist for daily fair-value updates and instant re-valuation when new earnings or other significant fundamental data are released.